bob-gray/solv/README.md

 1. Run `npm install -g bower` to install bower
 2. Run `bower install` to install test dependencies

-Once set up is complete open `tests/index.html` in the browser of your choice.
+When set up is complete open `tests/index.html` in the browser of your choice.